LetCompliance

-Section 8 is now the only route to possession in England after Section 21 abolition.
-Every ground explained, notice periods, evidence required and which ones courts actually grant.
+Section 21 is gone: Section 8 is the only route to possession.
+Every ground that matters, notice periods, the evidence courts want and which actually win.
+2026.

 TL;DR — quick answer

-Section 8 is now the only route to possession in England after Section 21 abolition.
-Every ground explained, notice periods, evidence required and which ones courts actually grant.
+Section 21 is gone: Section 8 is the only route to possession.
+Every ground that matters, notice periods, the evidence courts want and which actually win.
+2026.

 Section 21 is abolished.
 From 1 May 2026, every possession claim in England starts and ends with Section 8 of the Housing Act 1988.
 The grounds are in Schedule 2 of the Act, expanded by the Renters’ Rights Act 2025 with new mandatory grounds (landlord sale, landlord moving in) and strengthened anti-social behaviour grounds.

-This guide walks through all 17 grounds plus the new RRA grounds, what each requires, what notice period applies, what evidence the court wants, which ones courts actually grant, and the common mistakes that kill a notice before it reaches hearing.
+This guide walks through the original grounds 1 to 17 plus the grounds the RRA added, what each requires, what notice period applies, what evidence the court wants, which ones courts actually grant, and the common mistakes that kill a notice before it reaches hearing.

 Not legal advice.
 For a specific case, instruct a housing solicitor.
 Legal Aid is available to many tenants; most landlords pay privately.
 Getting a Section 8 wrong can mean months of lost rent and an adverse costs order.